incredibleindishell/SSRF_Vulnerable_Lab/pdf_generator/readme.md

     2. Web server with PHP support

 <b>1.2.1 Linux based setup: wkhtmltopdf</b>
 <br>No change is required.
-This scripts are developed to work on Linux OS.
+This script is developed to work on Linux OS.

 <b>1.2.2 Windows based setup:</b>
 <br>Below mentioned changes will be required: